core-wg/oscore/draft-ietf-core-object-security.md

 The Sender Context contains the following parameters:

 * Sender ID.
-Variable length byte string identifying the endpoint itself.
+Variable length byte string identifying the Sender Context.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sender IV.
-Byte string containing the fixed context IV {{I-D.ietf-cose-msg}}) to protect messages to send.
+Byte string containing the IV to protect messages to send.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sequence Number.
-Non-negative integer enumerating the COSE objects that the endpoint sends using the context.
+Non-negative integer used to protect requests and observe responses to send.
 Used as partial IV {{I-D.ietf-cose-msg}} to generate unique nonces for the AEAD.
 Maximum value is determined by Algorithm.

 The Recipient Context contains the following parameters:

 * Recipient ID.
-Variable length byte string identifying the endpoint messages are received from.
+Variable length byte string identifying the Recipient Context.
 Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
 Its value is immutable once the security context is established.

 * Recipient IV.
-Byte string containing the context IV to verify messages received.
+Byte string containing the IV to verify messages received.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

-* Replay Window.
-The replay protection window for messages received.
+* Replay Window (OPTIONAL).
+The replay window to verify requests and observe responses received.

 ## Derivation of Security Context Parameters {#context-derivation}